 When installing Centreon MAP server, it will automatically install java (OpenJDK 11) if needed.

-You need to have a MySQL/MariaDB database to store Centreon MAP data, wether it's on localhost or somewhere else.
+You need to have a MariaDB database to store Centreon MAP data, whether it's on localhost or somewhere else.

 Make sure the database that stores Centreon MAP data is optimized

 Execute the Centreon MAP server configuration script.
 Two modes are available: interactive or automatic.